 constrained implants: hinged mechanism; most stable, but most limited range of motion, meaning more mechanical stress and susceptibility to wear, fatigue, and loosening.
 Usually used in:

 - elderly patients with highly unstable ligaments

-- fixed bearing: the tibial spacer is fixed a metal tibial tray
+- fixed bearing: the tibial spacer is fixed in a metal tibial tray

 - mobile bearing: a mobile polyethylene insert glides along the surface of the metallic tibial component

 PCL retention vs removal